AlibabaCloudDocs/backbonenet/intl.en-US/UserGuide/Cross-region interconnection bandwidth.md

 ## Delete a cross-region interconnection bandwidth {#section_jbg_pwn_tdb .section}

 1. Log on to the [CEN console](http://cen.console.aliyun.com/).
-2. On the Instances page, click the ID of the target instance.
+2. On the Instancespage, click the ID of the target instance.
-3. Click **Region Connections**, and then click **Delete** in the **Bandwidth** column of the target cross-region interconnection bandwidth.
+3. Click **Region Connections**, and then click **Delete** in the **Bandwidth**column of the target cross-region interconnection bandwidth.
 4. In the displayed dialog box, click **OK**.